federico-requena/federico-requena/README.md

 <h4 align="left">

-  I am a Web Developer who brings a modern and effective perspective to developing comprehensive web applications.
+  I am a Web Developer with a modern and practical perspective to developing comprehensive web applications.
-  I was recently certified as a Full-stack Developer to begin a professional experience in the IT sector and convert years of creative storytelling and digital strategy into impactful web solutions. </h4>
+  I was recently certified as a Full-stack Developer, focusing on converting years of creative storytelling and digital strategy into impactful and attractive web solutions with special emphasis on user interface. </h4>

 - 🔭 I’m currently working on **improving my knowledge and skills in back-end development**